 The forest in DH (located in Clarke County, Virginia) was largely cleared for farming during the 1800s.
 Today, there is still an original log cabin (ca. 1800) and attached frame house (ca. 1915) at the center of a clearing.
 Dr. Sanford Rosenthal bought a large part of this area as a family get-away in 1943.
 The forest regrew as most of the settlements were abandoned by WWII.
 The Appalachian Trail (AT) was re-routed through the property in the early 1980s.
-The Barbehenn family inherited and expanded the DH property to include an additional 175 acres (totaling 275 acres after the easement of land for the Appalachian Trail corridor).
+The Barbehenn family inherited and expanded the DH property to include an additional 213 acres (totaling 313 acres after the sale of land for the AT corridor).

 An Ecological Challenge